-“The Friends were here for the week-long training learning about how we can empower and advocate for the youth we serve, their families and their communities,” says Gary Clemons, chief program officer for Friends of the Children.
-“We also spent a lot of time talking about our four frameworks: taking a strength-based approach, promoting resilience, starting with outcomes in mind and being inclusive of all cultures.
+“The Friends were here for the week-long training learning about how we can empower and advocate for the youth we serve, their families and their communities,” said Gary Clemons, chief program officer for Friends of the Children.
+“We also spent a lot of time talking about our four frameworks: taking a strength-based approach, promoting resilience, starting with outcomes in mind and being inclusive of all cultures.”

 So, what exactly do we look for in a Friend?